Our daughter Valérie was born

 Two Three weeks of my life just passed and I have literally no idea what has happened.
 See, I started writing this post a week ago and went for a short break while writing it - it looks a lot like short breaks are a bad idea from now on if I ever want to finish anything in a reasonable amount of time.

 It’s like someone pressed the “turbo” button and now the CPU clock runs at 33 GHz instead of 33 MHz.
 Friends tell me this is not going to stop - “they grow up so fast”, they tell me.
 I don’t think they grow up so fast, they just suck you up in an unescapable space-time distortion field.

 To be fair, it isn’t so bad yet - I expect things to get worse.
 So far, ValÃ rie’s sleeping habits are not great.
 She wakes up every 2-3 hours and is unhappy, which at the moment most of the times means that she is hungry (a big part of our job these days is Cry Origin Analysis which includes a fair amount of speculation).
 We did look around for some good baby cribs (on websites like these - https://www.safebabymonitor.com/best-round-baby-cribs/) and mattresses before she was born, to ensure that she feels as comfortable as possible when sleeping, but I’m starting to think that the crib is not the problem at all.

 So at the end of the day it isn’t so much the lack of sleep that is troublesome as a new parent - what is by far worse than the lack of sleep are the constant interruptions especially as these are by no means meaningfully synchronized with our natural sleep cycle.

-A little known fact to people that do not happen to have slept in the same room than a baby: they make all sorts of noise at night.
+However, did you know that people who do not happen to sleep in the same room with a baby make all sorts of noise at night?
 Grunting, burbling, yawning, you name it.
 And that’s perfectly ok for the baby.
-For us it is rather disturbing and we can’t seem to find the volume down button.
+For us, it is rather disturbing and we can’t seem to find the volume down button.

 Milk search algorithm